matthew-davis/bliss-keyboard/README.md

   * transform all svg files in assets/bliss_svg_id
     * I should probably test with a smaller group
     * use the -icon flag
-    * use the typescript flag
+    * use the -typescript flag
     * Look through other flags
 * Remove custom.d.ts
 * Remove @svg/webpack
+* Need to look at how AntD and FontAwesome work

 ### Basic layout of the application
 * Output Box